samzipper/website-HEAL/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "HydroEcology of Anthropogenic Landscapes (HEAL@KGS) group" subtitle = "Based at the Kansas Geological Survey, University of Kansas"
+title = "Who We Are"

 [content]
   # Choose which groups/teams of users to display.